apocalyptech/hades2_cheat/README.md

   - Digging up seeds (with the shovel)
   - Mining ores/rocks (with the pickaxe)
   - Compelling/Exorcisng shades for Psyche
+- Makes fishing slightly easier: out in the world there will be zero fake dunks, and while gifting lures at the Crossroads, there will be exactly two fake dunks.
+The catch window has been extended slightly too, though it was already much easier in Hades II than it was in the original.

 ... and that's it!
 As I say, I haven't yet wanted to actually change much.